QUICK ANSWER

 Business opportunity brokerage sounds like a side topic until you notice how Florida defines brokerage work.

-Florida's broker definition does not stop at houses and condos.
+Florida's broker definition under F.S.
+475.01, administered by the Department of Business and Professional Regulation (DBPR) and the Florida Real Estate Commission (FREC), does not stop at houses and condos.
 It reaches business enterprises, business opportunities, real property interests, mineral rights, leases, and several activities done for another for compensation.
 That is why the exam can test a business sale or investment scenario and still be testing real estate license law.

 Use The License Trigger Test: